Engineer & founder building production-grade autonomous agents, grounded in strong software engineering to solve real-world problems.

 I'm the sole founder and engineer of VYNN AI, an agentic financial analyst platform built end-to-end and deployed to ~500 pilot users.

 Previously, I designed core components of AutoCodeRover, an autonomous code repair system acquired by Sonar, integrating agentic reasoning directly into JetBrains IDEs.
-In parallel, I’ve led research on multi-agent LLM frameworks for large-scale medical text mining, with work currently under review at NEJM AI.
+In parallel, I've led research as sole first author on multi-agent LLM frameworks for medical text mining, achieving 98.2% sensitivity across 15 systematic reviews (~150K citations).

 This summer, I’ll be joining Robinhood in Menlo Park as a Machine Learning Engineer on the Agentic AI team, continuing my focus on building autonomous systems that operate reliably at real-world scale.